orne-dev/java-config/src/site/markdown/setup.md

 Jackson 2 based configuration instance that retrieves values from JSON files or objects can be created using the `Config.fromJson()` method.

+**Note:** Requires Jackson 2.x `com.fasterxml.jackson.core:jackson-databind`
+dependency.
+The library declares dependency as optional, so it must be included explicitly in the project dependencies.

 Example:

 ```java